 3. Adjust the brightness to optimize your display

-These simple tips can help prevent symptoms of digital eyestrain such as dry eyes, blurry vision, headaches, and even trouble sleeping.
+These simple tips can help prevent symptoms of digital eyestrain.
 Your peepers will be grateful for the extra TLC!